USAFA-ECE/ece281-book/book/ICE/ICE2.md

 - Constraints (`.xdc`)
 - Simulation Sources (`.vhd`)

 You can also add files to an existing project.
-For instructions on how to do this, see [Manually Setup a Vivado Project](../appendix/vivado-project.md)
+For instructions on how to do this, see {ref}`manual-add-to-vivado-project`

 But **good news** 🥳🎉 we will be using Git to clone an already created project.
 We will then tell Viavdo to setup the project for us using a `build.tcl` file.